 14. SUCCESSION POLICY:

-The Company has a Succession Policy approved by the Board of Directors with the main objectiveto ensure the orderly identification and selection of new Directors Working Directors orSenior Management in the event of any vacancy whether such vacancy exists by reason of ananticipated retirement re-organization unanticipated departure orotherwise.
-For full details members are requested to refer to theCompany's website www. sudarshan.com
+The Securities and Exchange Board of India (SEBI) has mandated the need for asuccession policy pursuant to Regulation 17(4) of the SEBI (Listing Obligations andDisclosure Requirements) Regulations 2015 Regulations").
+The Company has put inplace a Succession Policy duly approved by the Board of Directors with the main objectiveto ensure the orderly identification and selection of new Directors Working Directors orSenior Management in the event of any vacancy whether such vacancy exists by reason of ananticipated retirement re-organization unanticipated departure the expansion of thesize of the Company or otherwise.
+For details members are requested to refer to theCompany's website www. sudarshan.com

 15. DIRECTORS AND KEY MANAGERIAL PERSONNEL:

 As a part of succession planning Mr. P. R. Rathi Chairman and Managing Director hasstepped down as Managing Director of the Company effective from 1st June 2018and is continuing as Non-Executive Chairman thereafter.
 Mr. P. R. Rathi has been in theemployment of the Company since 1st April 1976.
 The Board places on record themeritorious service rendered by Mr. P. R. Rathi as Working Director of the Company.